JonyBepary/decentralize-wikileaks/plan.md

 This will give us the ability to establish the secure, layered paths needed before we can send actual application data (like document publish requests) through them.

 Does this sound like the right next step?
 If so, you can switch me to ACT MODE, and we can start by defining the necessary functions and structures for the client-side circuit building.

+---
+**Update (2025-04-20): Circuit Builder Implementation & Testing**

+*   **Goal:** Implement and test the client-side logic for building multi-hop onion circuits (`BuildCircuit` function in `internal/onion/circuit_builder.go`).
+*   **Progress:**
+    *   Implemented the `BuildCircuit` function to perform the telescoping key exchange with multiple relays.
+    *   Created `TestBuildCircuit_MultiHop` in `internal/onion/circuit_builder_test.go` to simulate the circuit building process using mock relays.
+    *   Iteratively debugged and fixed several issues encountered during testing:
+        *   Initial EOF errors due to mock relays not sending responses.
+        *   Undefined type errors (`OnionMessage` -> `CircuitSetupMessage`).
+        *   Hangs resolved by sending dummy responses from mock relays.
+        *   "Invalid key size" errors due to incorrect dummy public keys in mock responses.
+        *   Teardown timeout errors due to race conditions between the main relay handler and a separate teardown handler.
+Integrated teardown confirmation into the main mock handler.
+*   **Status:** `TestBuildCircuit_MultiHop` and all other tests in the `internal/onion` package are now **passing**.
+The client-side circuit building logic is functional according to the tests.

+**Next Steps:**

+1.  **Implement Data Transmission:**
+    *   Add `ClientCircuit.SendData` method in `internal/onion/circuit_builder.go` to wrap data in onion layers using the established circuit keys and send it via the circuit's stream.
+    *   Enhance relay logic (`internal/onion/relay.go`) to handle incoming `RelayProtocol` data packets: decrypt one layer, forward to the next hop or deliver to the destination.
+    *   Write tests (`TestClientCircuit_SendData` in `circuit_builder_test.go`, potentially new tests in `relay_test.go`) to verify end-to-end data transmission and relay forwarding.
+2.  **Node Discovery:** Implement a mechanism for clients to discover available relay nodes (e.g., using DHT or a custom protocol).
+3.  **Document Publishing Integration:** Connect the onion routing layer to the document publishing mechanism (sending document metadata/CIDs through circuits).